Respected Historical Figures Who Were Actually Terrible People

 Albert Einstein was cruel to his first wife

 Mastering relativity doesn't make you an expert at relationships.
 Albert Einstein was a legend in the lab but a misery at home.
-Einstein's relationship with his first wife Mileva Marić started out like the kind of love story that gets turned into a glossy Hollywood biopic.
-According to the New York Times, they met as students at the Zurich Polytechnic Institute in 1896, where Marić was the only female physics student.
-Einstein disobeyed his mother to court Marić, and the two had an illegitimate daughter, Lieserl, in 1902, who either died or was adopted.
+His relationship with his first wife, Mileva Marić, started out like the kind of love story that gets turned into a glossy Hollywood biopic.
+They met as students at the Zurich Polytechnic Institute in 1896, where she was the only woman in physics.
+Einstein disobeyed his mother to court Marić, and the two had a daughter out of wedlock, Lieserl, in 1902, who either died or was adopted.
 They married in 1903 and had two more children, Hans Albert and Eduard.

-Marić's relationship with Einstein may also have cost her own career in physics.
-Exactly how involved she was in his work is in dispute, but after they married it was expected that she would focus her attention on being a housewife and mother.
+Marić's relationship with Einstein may also have cost her a career in physics.
+Exactly how involved she was in his work is in dispute, but after they married, it was expected that she would focus her attention on being a housewife and mother.

 Thomas Jefferson enslaved over 600 people